Discover and use our 10 sales commission templates. Fully customizable, they can be adapted to your sales rep data!

 Apart from this, there are four stages in the recruitment process, the first of which is spent with HR, getting to know the person, asking questions, etc. This is the profile filtering stage.
 This is called profile screening.

 This is followed by a second phase with the Manager, and a third phase which consists of carrying out a practical case, a technical exercise, a simulated situation.
-At the end of the case study, the aim is to take the time to exchange ideas, share ideas and have more in-depth interactions.
+At the end of the case study, the aim was to take the time to exchange ideas, share ideas and have more in-depth interactions.

 Finally, the last stage is with me, which is really about questions of corporate culture, how the company works, the teams, the ecosystem and so on.